-So many athletes are nervous about returning to deadlifts after back pain due to this bad advice even though there is some solid research showing that deadlifts SHOULD be part of low back pain rehab.
+So many athletes are nervous about returning to deadlifts after back pain due to this poor advice even though there is some solid research showing that deadlifts SHOULD be part of low back pain rehab.

 Dowel Hip Hinge Pattern Work

 A great starting point when someone with low back pain isn’t tolerating much loading is to practice the hip hinge.
-We use a dowel to give some feedback on neutral spine positioning as we train this movement pattern that serves as the foundation to the deadlift.
+We use a dowel to give some feedback on neutral spine positioning as we train this movement pattern that serves as the foundation for the deadlift.

-Important note here is that we aren’t telling the individual they must always move with a neutral spine or creating fear of flexing the spine.
+An important note here is that we aren’t telling the individual they must always move with a neutral spine or creating fear of flexing the spine.
 This is just a tool for (1) training a stiff spine for when we progress to loaded variations and (2) a way to potentially modify their symptoms early in rehab.

-Because we are performing an isometric of the low back, hips, and hamstrings with the Chinese Plank many individuals that aren’t tolerating much movement do great with this exercise.
-It serves as a fantastic entry level movement towards loading the low back up again after an intense episode of pain.
+Because we are performing an isometric of the low back, hips, and hamstrings with the Chinese Plank, many individuals that aren’t tolerating much movement do great with this exercise.
+It serves as a fantastic entry-level movement towards loading the low back up again after an intense episode of pain.

 Bent Over Rows